davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/arcadesetup/index.md

 #### Mayflash Arcade Stick F300 Elite

 This is the arcade stick that I generally use as it's the better of the two.
-It has genuine Swarma arcade buttons and a joystick, which makes the arcade experience more like a 'real' arcade machine
+It has genuine Swarma arcade buttons and a American style arcade joystick, which makes the arcade experience more like a 'real' arcade machine

 #### Datel Arcade Pro Joystick

 This is the 'guest' arcade stick.
-It is a fairly cheap but functional arcade stick.
+It is a fairly cheap but functional arcade stick, that I'm looking to upgrade to a second F300 Elite in the future.

 #### Sinden Light-Gun (Black) with recoil

 This is the light-gun that I use most of the time, as it's the more expensive one with recoil.
 It is from [SindenLightgun.com](https://sindenlightgun.com/) and works very well with all types of screens I've tested it on, at all angles.

-#### Sinden Light-Gun (Red)
+#### Sinden Light-Gun (Red) without recoil

 This is the 'guest' light gun for 2 player light-gun games.